logic-gu/logic-gu.github.io/README.md

-**under construction**

 # Logic@GU

-Refresh of the webpage of the Logic group at University of Gothenburg.
+The homepage of the Logic group at University of Gothenburg, [logic-gu.se](https://www.logic-gu.se)

 ## Building the page